davidjguru/the-russian-llulaby/content/blog/functional-testing-for-browser-in-drupal-using-phpunit.md

 Mainly, these will be the features that we will have to test.

+This article is intended as a theoretical - practical guide to browser-based functional testing for Drupal, based on a certain testing issue history of the Humans.txt module.
+It includes bugs, more bugs, errors, misses, mismatched versions...uploads and more uploads, testing bots...and above all... a conversational sample of pair between a maintainer and a contributor when working in parallel.
+It may not be very agile, but it is very real.
+And I think that here is the most interesting part of the article: exposing the work cycle combined with all the successes and failures.

 ## 2- Arrangements
 Well, in this section I've included the fun little story about how I discovered that I didn't have the necessary resources installed in the test environment I chose.
 Pay attention.